Meet Hable One: the Portable Bluetooth Controller for your Smartphone (Extra 52)

 Following the first successful Masterclass, we were delighted to have been joined once again by Scott Davert, one of the most well-known authorities on the use of iOS with a braille display, to continue his exploration of this winning combination.
 Scott is the Coordinator at the Technology, Research and Innovation Center, part of the Helen Keller National Center for DeafBlind Youths and Adults, and serves on the editorial team at AppleVis.

-In this Masterclass, he introduced some more advanced navigation commands, including using the rota, and then discussed and demonstrated text editing.
+In this Masterclass, he introduced some more advanced navigation commands, including using the rotor, and then discussed and demonstrated text editing.

 This session was recorded on Tuesday 15 February 2022.
 For further information please visit the Braillists Foundation Media Page.